Area source pollution: Air pollution

-For example, area sources of air pollution are air pollutant emission sources which operate within a certain locale.
-The U.S. Environmental Protection Agency has categorized 70 different categories of air pollution area source.
-Locomotives operating on certain linear tracks are examples of a line source, whereas locomotives operating within a railyard are an example of an area source of pollution.
-Other area sources of air pollution are:
+For example, area sources of air pollution are air pollutant emission sources which operate within a specific geographic area.
+Locomotives operating on certain linear tracks are examples of a line source, whereas locomotives operating within a railyard are an example of an area source of pollution, for they are confined to one geographic area.
+The EPA has identified a list of roughly 70 area sources that are responsible for emitting the most urban air toxics.
+A few of these area source standard categories are: